talbdbd/Tal-s_Risky_Regenerator/README.md

 - My motivation was to make a functional password generator.
 - I built this project to further my skills and proficiency in basic Javascript.
 - The main solution I strove for was to make the generator functional given the starter code.
-- My main learning experience from this project was how effectively take someone's code and build off it.
+- My main learning experience from this project was how to effectively take someone's code and build off it.

 ## Table of Contents